-The experts at Super-Sod of Hendersonville, North Carolina, tell us their recommendations for applying preventative lawn fungicide to Tall Fescue lawns during the summer months.
+Tips from The experts at Super-Sod of Hendersonville, NC, for applying preventative lawn fungicide to Tall Fescue lawns during the summer.

 The following tips apply to all regions where Tall Fescue is grown.